SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP Graph/README.md

 Note:

-As SAP Graph is a beta feature, please ensure that beta features are enabled in the subaccount.
+As SAP Graph is a beta feature, ensure that beta features are enabled in the subaccount.

 ![enableBetaFeature](./images/enableBetaFeature.png)